 If a student withdraws from the program after instruction has begun the student will receive a pro rata refund for the unused portion of the tuition and other refundable charges if the student has completed 60% or less of the instruction.
 The date of withdrawal is the date of cancellation and is determined as the date the student notifies the school of the decision to cancel, or the last date of attendance, if the student fails to notify the school.
 The student will be charged for all hours attended.
 The refund calculation is as follows: the amount owed equals the daily charge for the program (total institutional charge, divided by the number of hours in the program), multiplied by the number of days the student attended, or was scheduled to attend, prior to withdrawing.
 For example, if the Student completes 50 hours of a 100-hour course, and paid \$2,000 for tuition-in-full, the student would receive a refund of \$1,000.
+All refunds will be issued within 45 days of withdrawal from the course.

 '''

-$2000 / 100 = 50% / 50 / $1000 / $1,000 Tuition / Total Hourly / Hours / Total Due / Total Due Paid By / Hours Charge / Completed / to School / to Student Student
+$2000 / 100 = 50% / 50 / $1000 / $1,000 Tuition / Total Hourly / Hours / Total Due / Total Due Paid By / Hours Charge / Completed / to School / to Student

 '''